waytoamitj/ImageManager/README.md

 **16. Future Design considerations which are not accomplished due to time constraints / Infrastructure limitations****

 a.
 API gateway pattern (eg APIGEE) to have single point of entry for exposed end points.
-Authentication can be done at API gateway and can act as facade pattern for microservices.

 b.
-Multi-Threaded Async submission of tasks to service layer while controller will return immediately.
+Multi-Threaded Async submission of tasks to service layer while controller will return immediately. (at least for User CRUD operations).
+Bulkhead pattern to create thread pools to isolate resources.

 c.
-Async submission of Kafka event on cloud topic for user-image json
+Async submission of Kafka event on cloud topic for key=userId and value= user object JSON.

 d.
 CQRS pattern for writing and reading separation.

 e.
-Swagger
+Swagger API documentation

 f. oAuth2 / JWT spring security

 g.
+Automate CI/ CD pipeline.